-No Management Committee Name Description 3.3.1 Executive Committee (EXCO) The Executive Committee is aided by an effective and experienced management team that is responsible for delivering and cascading the strategy of the bank with focus on the score card that includes the following strategic pillars; i.
-Performance, ii.
-Risk and Governance, iii.
-Service iv.
-Business Technology and; v.
-People.
+No Management Committee Name Description Executive Committee (EXCO) The Executive Committee is aided by an effective and experienced management team that is responsible for delivering and cascading the strategy of the bank with focus on the score card that includes the following strategic pillars; Performance, Risk and Governance, Service Business Technology and; People.
 The EXCO lineup includes the Managing Director/CEO, Executive Director/Chief Digital Financial Services Officer, Chief Business Officer, Chief Finance Officer, Chief HR Officer, Chief Legal Officer.
 The EXCO is accountable for the bank's strategy implementation process and ownership of Board directives with the prerogative to pass on identified tasks to different responsibility centres and enforce execution through the bank's organizational and corporate governance structures/framework.

-No Management Committee Name Description 3.3.2 Contracts Committee Has the mandate to preside over all business procurement and disposal transactions.
-The committee membership is appointed by the PSST(Permanent Secretary-Ministry of Finance & secretary to the Treasury) on recommendation of the Managing Director/ Accounting Officer.
-3.3.3 Human Resources Management / Disciplinary Committee The committee responsible for enterprise resource planning, recruitment, training and development, staff welfare etc. Has the mandate to preside over all staff disciplinary and grievances cases.
+Contracts Committee Has the mandate to preside over all business procurement and disposal transactions.
+Human Resources Management / Disciplinary Committee The committee responsible for enterprise resource planning, recruitment, training and development, staff welfare etc. Has the mandate to preside over all staff disciplinary and grievances cases.
 Has the authority to conduct and/or direct any investigation required to fulfil its mandate as it considers necessary from time to time.
-3.3.4 Risk Management Committe Ensures that there is an established risk management framework in the Bank and, its structural layout and implementation processes are in full compliance with the Bank of Uganda Risk Management Guidelines and, all other relevant laws, regulations, and prudential guidelines.
+Risk Management Committee Ensures that there is an established risk management framework in the Bank and, its structural layout and implementation processes are in full compliance with the Bank of Uganda Risk Management Guidelines and, all other relevant laws, regulations, and prudential guidelines.
 Evaluates the bank's risk profile and overall level of risk appetite monthly.
-Reviews and recommends all risk management policies for Board approval and take ownership of the Internal Capital Adequacy Assessment Process (ICAAP) and Individual Liquidity Adequacy Assessment Process (ILAAP).
+Reviews and recommends all risk management policies for Board approval.
 Promotes and sustains a high level of risk management culture within the Bank.

-3.3.5 Management Credit Committe Ensures that there is an established credit risk management framework of the Bank and, its structural layout and implementation processes comply with the Bank of Uganda Risk Management Guidelines and, all other relevant laws, regulations, and prudential guidelines.
+No Management Committee Name Description Management Credit Committee Ensures that there is an established credit risk management framework of the Bank and, its structural layout and implementation processes comply with the Bank of Uganda Risk Management Guidelines and, all other relevant laws, regulations, and prudential guidelines.
 Adopts the PostBank's Credit Policies and all amendments thereto and ensuring compliance therewith.
 Ensures that there are effective procedures and resources to identify and manage irregular problem credits, minimize credit loss, and maximize recoveries.
 Reviews and recommends to the Board Credit Committee concentration risk policies, underwriting guidelines, and standard proposals within the Board's overall risk appetite.
 Approve credit limits and take lending decisions within the limits delegated by the Board and further delegate credit limits internally as required.
 Review all exceptions to policy and recommend to the Board for approval.
 Approve new credit products and processes.
 Review and approve specific provisions for bad debts as well as the impairment model sufficiency.
 Reviews the efforts of the recoveries team in recovery from the NPA/ written off portfolio.

-No Management Committee Name Description 3.3.6 Management Assets & Liabilities Committee Ensures that there is an established liquidity, interest rate, foreign exchange, assets and liabilities and capital risk management framework in the Bank and, its structural layout and implementation processes are in congruence with the Bank of Uganda Risk Management Guidelines and, all other relevant laws, regulations, and prudential guidelines.
-Reviews composition of the liabilities on the bank's balance sheet to ensure that their costs are within acceptable levels.
+Management Assets & Liabilities Committee Ensures that there is an established liquidity, interest rate, foreign exchange, assets and liabilities and capital risk management framework in the Bank and, its structural layout and implementation processes are in congruence with the Bank of Uganda Risk Management Guidelines and, all other relevant laws, regulations, and prudential guidelines.
 Reviews interest rates payable on various deposit accounts, products and set guiding principles for fixing of deposit interest rates.
 Ensures asset-liability maturity patterns are monitored and adopt measures to minimize as far as possible, the interest rate risk and liquidity risk resulting from mismatched maturities.
 Reviews optimum liquidity levels to be maintained for each currency.
 Reviews deposit funding trends, including deposit concentration, deposit product mobilization campaigns.
 Ensures that all strategies conform to the bank's risk appetite and levels of exposure as determined by the Board Asset and Liability Management Risk Committee.